ClayStack/claystack-docs/docs/cseth/faq.md

 L2NOM is a protocol that allows node operators to manage and interact with csETH on Layer 2 chains.
 It enables operators to claim rewards, submit proposals for node allocations, monitor their nodes, and maintain their performance reputation in a gas-efficient manner.

 ### How does csETH implement MEV extraction?
-csETH validators utilize MEV extraction tools like MEV-Boost to maximize yields.
+csETH validators utilize MEV relayers like MEV-Boost to maximize yields.
 These tools allow validators to manage transaction order within their blocks, leading to additional profits.

 ### What is Flash Exit in csETH?
 Flash Exit is a feature that provides instant liquidity to csETH holders.
 It allows holders to withdraw their funds without waiting for the unbonding period or avoiding slashing risks, in exchange for a fee.